SendbirdCommunity/sharedworker_with_connection_manager/README.md

 # Sendbird in a Shared Worker Example

-Service runs a very simple version of Sendbird SDK v4 in a Shared worker.
+Service runs a very simple version of Sendbird Core SDK v4 in a Shared worker.
+This service does not work with Sendbird's UIKit.

 - Provides comprehensive messaging example between tabs the shared worker and back in the context of Sendbird connectivity.
 - Maintains a single connection to Sendbird in the SharedWorker regardless of tabs opened.